jupyterhub/zero-to-jupyterhub-k8s/doc/source/create-k8s-cluster.rst

    * ``Instance Type`` defines what kind of machine you're requesting.
 See this `list of instance types with Amazon <https://aws.amazon.com/ec2/instance-types/>`_ as well as this list of `pricing for each instance type <https://aws.amazon.com/ec2/pricing/on-demand/>`_.
    * ``Disk Size`` corresponds to the hard disk for each node.
-If you need users to keep lots of large files that persist over time, this should be larger.
+Note that this is different from the disks that users will use for their own notebooks/data.
+     This disk should be large enough to contain the size of any Docker images you're serving with the JupyterHub.
-   * ``Instance Type (Bastion Host)`` corresponds to a "manager" node that coordinates kubernetes.
+   * ``Instance Type (Bastion Host)`` corresponds to a computer that allows for easy SSH access to your Kubernetes cluster.
+This does not need to be a fancy computer.
 You may leave these as defaults.
+For more information on the Bastion Host, `see here <http://docs.aws.amazon.com/quickstart/latest/linux-bastion/architecture.html>`_.

    **Enter AWS instance information (page 2)**: On the second page you may leave all of these fields as is or customize as you wish.
 When done, hit ``Next``.
 Then